Battle of Same: Battle

-On 1 March Reinado was quoted on Al Jezeera as saying that "Australian special troops" were 800 m away from his hideout and that he would "fight to the end", criticising the government and stating that "if any political leader wants to harm the stability of this nation, I have a right to stand up and defend the people."
+On 1 March Reinado was quoted on Al Jazeera as saying that "Australian special troops" were 800 m away from his hideout and that he would "fight to the end", criticising the government and stating that "if any political leader wants to harm the stability of this nation, I have a right to stand up and defend the people."
 Brigadier Mal Rerden, Commander ISF, subsequently delivered an ultimatum, saying that "any operation to capture Reinado would involve appropriate use of force", urging him to surrender.
 "He has one option.
 He can help the people of Timor-Leste by surrendering himself and removing the threat of the weapons...
 If he cares about the people of Timor-Leste, if he cares about the people with him now, he would give up his weapons and surrender.
 Anything that happens from now on is his responsibility."

 Reinado refused to surrender however, and following the written approval by the Timor Leste authorities for the conduct of offensive operations, four C-130 Hercules aircraft carrying a task force consisting of approximately 100 Australian special forces troops subsequently deployed to Dili on 2 March.
 Known as the Apprehension Task Group, it was believed to include a Commando Company from the 4th Battalion, Royal Australian Regiment as well as personnel from the Special Air Service Regiment.
 Under the overall command of Lieutenant Colonel Mark Smethurst, a Special Forces officer with extensive operational experience in Iraq and Afghanistan, the elite force was tasked with capturing Reinado and ending the stand-off.

 Although many of the details of the operation remain classified, according to one report the Special Forces assault group moved in late on 3 March, while ISF conventional forces secured the approaches to the compound.
 An S-70A Blackhawk helicopter inserted one Special Forces team into the compound, while three M113 armored personnel carriers from 3/4CAV moved on the Petitioners, inserting another Special Forces team into blocking positions.
 At 01:45 on 4 March a second Blackhawk deployed another assault group into the corn garden close to the compound.
 It is believed that the rebels subsequently detected the Australian insertion and opened fire on the helicopter, with the Australians returning fire in response and killing two rebels before continuing with the assault.
 At least two more of Reinado's men were killed and another wounded during the subsequent fighting, which continued for a further 90 minutes.

 However, for reasons that remain unclear Dili then ordered the Australian assault to cease, and the Special Forces teams were subsequently stood down.
 Reinado and nine other rebels—possibly including Gastao Salsinha according to one source—were believed to have evaded the Australian cordon amid the thick vegetation, and made good their escape into the mountains.
 The Australians subsequently occupied the compound.